Mohamed-khaled0/Mohamed-khaled0/README.md

 - 🔭 I’m currently working on Tasks from the Sparks Foundation
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning PostgreSQL
 - 📫 How to reach me: mohamedalshraby3@gmail.com
 - ⚡ Fun fact: I’m a beginner boxer 😀